auroraanna/aaura-w3-strawb/markdown/contact.md

 ### matrix

-A good way to contact me is [matrix](https://matrix.org/).
-My MXID is [@annaaurora:artemislena.eu](https://matrix.to/#/@annaaurora:artemislena.eu).
+A good way to contact me is through [matrix](https://matrix.org/).
+It is a federated instant messenger (simplification).
+For best chances of me responding, invite both [@annaaurora:artemislena.eu](https://matrix.to/#/@annaaurora:artemislena.eu) and [@anna:annaaurora.eu](https://matrix.to/#/@anna:annaaurora.eu) into a room (chat) because either ones homeserver might be down.
 If you don't have an account yet, please don't register on matrix.org.
 It defeats the decentralization.
 Instead, have a look at [this list e.g.](https://github.com/techlore/faq-bot/blob/6c257e35c9033de7222be16528f3ab39a466b56a/faq.json#L10) or use the matrix server of someone you know.
 I'm sure there's many more nice homeservers out there.

 ### SimpleX Chat